leschtz/devops-journey/projects.md

 - Deploy the DB and the API in different regions
 - Make the DB inaccesible from the outside, it only should connect to the webservice directly.

+## Create multiple webservers and hide them behinde a load balancer

+Easy as that.
+Create multiple Linux instances, configure them to use

+### Steps

+1. Create a template for the Instances
+2. Spawn many Instances and configure their network
+3. Automatically install the webservice on the machines
+4. Set some correct domains, to be able to resolve the machines
+5. Setup the loadbalancer

+### Learning Goals

+- Configure many systems exactly the same
+- Create a redundant system

+### Useful Tools

+- Virtualization: KVM, Docker, Virtualbox
+- Configuration: Ansible, Puppet
+- Webserver: nginx, Apache

+### Next Steps/Further Improvements

+- Configure a firewall to keep your instances more secure
+  - Only allow a certain IP range to access the instances via SSH
+- Deploy the webservers on different Linux distributions
+- Mix Docker machines with VMs as webservers
+- What happens if you remove a machine?
+How does the loadbalancer handle this?
+- What Software can you choose for load balancing?
+- Do Cloud Providers have load balancers available?

 ## Project Template